5 Specialty Coffee Shops in Porto, Portugal

-I can’t exactly pin point when did specialty coffee enter my life, but man, am I glad it happened!
-Gone are the days when I was ordering “a long espresso with milk”, my present looks like a “flat white” now!
+I can’t exactly pin point the moment when specialty coffee entered my life, but man, am I glad it happened!
+Gone are the days when I was ordering “a long espresso with milk”!
+My present looks more like a “flat white” now!

 However, without entering in the realm of explanations regarding the benefits of specialty coffee, its presence in my life is both a blessing and a curse.
-A blessing… it’s obvious why, but a curse?
-Yes, it’s also a curse because now I can’t tolerate shitty coffee anymore and wherever I go I need my caffeine intake in the form of a flat white at least once a day!
+Why a curse, you might ask?
+Because now I can’t tolerate shitty coffee anymore and wherever I go I need my caffeine intake in the form of a flat white or a proper cappuccino every morning.

-So when visiting Porto earlier this year I didn’t want to go through the Barcelona coffee experience all over again, therefore I did my homework and researched beforehand the available options.
+When visiting Porto earlier this year I didn’t want to repeat the Barcelona coffee experience all over again, therefore I did my homework and researched beforehand the available options.
 Luckily, the friends I was visiting there are also specialty coffee aficionados so they had a few cool recommendations to begin with.

 Without any further ado, here are my top specialty coffee spots recommendations in Porto!